vintasoftware/python-api-checklist/checklist.md

   * - [ ] Check if parameter name is misleading
   E.g. In Scrapy 1.2, the send method accepts a "to" parameter as a list of strings.
 If the client passes a single string, the method will iterate over the string, trying to send emails to each character of it.
 Scrapy 1.3 fixed this by accepting both a single string and a list of strings
   * - [ ] Check if the user is instantiating something just to call your API.
-If so, consider accepting the wrapped value
+If so, consider accepting the wrapped value E.g. a function that only accepts file-like objects will force clients to use `StringIO` if they want to pass strings.
   * - [ ] Check if it's possible to replace a custom type with a built-in one, or support both
 - [ ] Respect the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment): "If a feature has a high astonishment factor, it may be necessary to redesign it"
   * - [ ] The default behavior does what clients expect?